Health & Safety

 UFCW Canada and its Local Unions strongly believe that every single worker deserves to come home safe and healthy at the end of their workday.

-This page is intended to provide UFCW Canada members and allies, as well as health and safety advocates, with the knowledge and tools needed to proactively identify, assess, control, and – where possible - eliminate hazardous working conditions.
+Accordingly, our union provides members and allies, as well as health and safety advocates, with the tools and resources needed to proactively identify, assess, control, and – where possible - eliminate hazardous working conditions.

 You can also learn how to form a Joint Health and Safety Committee in your workplace, and read more about UFCW Canada’s Workplace Rights Committee.

-In addition, this section features the latest Health and Safety News for UFCW Canada activists and allies, as well as below you will find answers to common questions that UFCW members and allies may have about health and safety and our union’s work in this area.
+In addition, this section features the latest Health and Safety News for UFCW Canada activists and allies.
+You will also find answers to common questions that UFCW members and allies may have about health and safety issues, and our union’s work in this area.

 - The Right to Know;